156: Locomotives for Heads

 Opening War Theme

-Composed in 1893 by Eugène Ysaÿe.
+Composed in 1875 by Georges Bizet.
 Public domain.

-Performed by Jean-Claude Féret, violin, and Christine Féret, piano, and used pursuant to a Creative Commons CC BY-SA 3.0 license.
+Performed by Papalin, and used pursuant to a Creative Commons CC BY 3.0 license.
 Source.

 Closing War Theme